urjhams/urjhams.github.io/docs/_posts/2025-01-25-Reference type and Value type.markdown

 ## When to Use

-Choosing between value and reference types depends on your application’s needs.
-Apple’s [Swift guidelines](https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes) offer detailed advice, but here are key considerations:
+Choosing between value and reference types depends on your application's needs.
+Apple's [Swift guidelines](https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes) offer detailed advice, but here are key considerations:

 ### Use Value Types When

-• **Immutability Needed:** Changes to one instance shouldn’t affect others.
+• **Immutability Needed:** Changes to one instance shouldn't affect others.

 • **Simple Data Structures:** No need for inheritance or complex behaviors.

-• **Performance Critical:** Benefit from stack allocation’s speed.
+• **Performance Critical:** Benefit from stack allocation's speed.

 ### Use Reference Types When